Ficool

 "How could I know?" she replied, too casually.
 "All I know is, nothing comes free."

-My chair scraped back sharply.
+His chair scraped back sharply.
 "Don't act like you don't know!
 You brought this up—you must have some idea what's coming!
 Tell me!"
-My voice was louder than I intended, desperate.
+His voice was louder than he intended, desperate.

-I slammed my fist against the table.
+White slammed his fist against the table.
 "Then why?
 Why stay here?
 If you're not human, what are you?
 Why still exist in this world?"

 Just before vanishing, her whisper lingered: